azriel91/rust_dx/src/notes_3.md

 16. You learn the difference between Strings and slices, and try to mutate a string in a collection, but then again, Rust says "no".
 17. You learn move semantics, and when you put something into a collection, you need to take it out before you can use it.
 Still, Rust says "no".
 18. When you borrow it, you need to handle the null case.
 And are we there yet? "no".
-19. The point is, when you're learning, even for the most basic of things, it can feel like "Rust says no to everything I *know* how to do".
+19. When you're learning, even for the most basic of things, it can feel like "Rust says no to everything I *know* how to do".

 20. But I implore you, keep going, and be adamant -- I've never lost to a computer before, and I'm not going to start now.
 21. Like, if you can learn bash, you can learn Rust.